Home > About Us > Join Us > Congregational Commitment

 We offer Dual Membership for individuals, couples, and families who also belong to another congregation—of any denomination or faith.
 If you would like to learn about this option, please contact Jennifer Millstone, WHC’s Director of Member Engagement, at jmillstone@whctemple.org or 202-895-6328.

-Here are some frequently asked questions about the new Congregational Commitment.
+Here are some frequently asked questions about Congregational Commitment.

 WHC has three primary membership categories: Members, Young Members, and Sustaining Members.
 We also offer Non-Resident Membership for those who have moved away from the D.C. area and Dual Membership for those who are affiliated with another house of worship.